 Growing trees for home-grown timber means that they have to be managed all year round.
 Warning signs will be in place around the work sites and it’s important that you pay attention to signs your own safety, that of others.

-- work is expected to start at the end of September to remove large conifer trees from an area on the western-side of Perrywood/Ironshill Inclosure.
+- Work is currently underway to remove large conifer trees from an area on the western-side of Perrywood/Ironshill Inclosure.
 All native tree large trees and some non-natives will be retained along the boundary of the ride edge on the western-side of the former Inclosure.
 This area was previously thinned and this is the final felling operation to return the area back to open habitat.
 The second phase will be in an area on the eastern-side of the same inclosure that is currently fenced off to allow for the trees to naturally regenerate.
 We shall be removing the mature conifers from within this area and thinning out some of the younger trees to provide more light to those growing below their sheltering canopy.

 - Ongoing roadside tree safety work is taking place across many Forest roads to make trees safe for road users.